Photo by Brenda Cantu in Venice, CA.

 I am a director, producer, writer, camerawoman, and editor.
 My two favorite things are playing with cameras and cutting stories.
 For the last nine years, I have been working freelance for production companies in Uruguay, Mexico, Ecuador, Canada, and in the USA.
 In 2010, I started in the advertising production industry mainly as a digital manager in the camera department and, since 2013, I have been focusing on storytelling.

 I believe that life is too short to just sit and wait for someone else to give you an opportunity, you have to create your own.
 That is why I like to take the bull by the horns and I have been directing/producing my own projects in the meantime.
 In 2013, I directed the first film festival for blind and deaf people in Uruguay, Okurelo Cine and, in 2014, I was invited to reproduce it at an international film festival in Mexico, CinemaFest.
 Then, I created my first production company in the USA, Proxima Centauri Films LLC, and my most recent project is my first feature documentary Trumphobia: what both sides fear.
 The movie received the Miller/Packan Film Fund from the Rogovy Foundation and the International Documentary Association was the fiscal sponsor.
-It also received an Impact Docs Award, it has premiered at the Charlotte Film Festival in North Carolina and it has been screened at festivals in Los Angeles, Chicago, Ohio, and Canada.
-In 2020, Kaleidoscope Film Distribution in the UK became the sales agent and soon the movie will be released to the public.
+It also received an Impact Docs Award, it has premiered at the Charlotte Film Festival in North Carolina and it has been screened at festivals in Los Angeles, Chicago, Ohio, Canada, and Uruguay.
+In 2020, Kaleidoscope Film Distribution became the distributor in the UK and Unified Pictures in the USA, and it was released to the public on multiple platforms.
 Before that, in 2018, my short documentary Exit the Shelter received the Award for Best Film of the Los Angeles Television, Script, and Film Festival, and the Award of Excellence from the Hollywood International Independent Documentary Awards.

 I have a master’s degree in documentary filmmaking from the New York Film Academy in Los Angeles and a bachelor’s degree in Communication from Universidad de Montevideo in Uruguay.
 Before that, I studied six years of performing arts and, since I am a tiny bit of a nerd, I got several scholarships along the way.
 The most recent one is the 2020 Jackson Wild Fellowship for my next wildlife conservation project.
 Before that, in 2015, I got a Fulbright Scholarship (sponsored by The U.S. State Department) that completely covered my life’s expenses for two years to study a master’s degree in the U.S. and I have also received a tuition award by the New York Film Academy during the same period of time.
 In 2012, I got the Movilidad Mercosur Scholarship (sponsored by the European Union and Mercosur) and I finished my bachelor’s degree at Universidad Nacional de San Juan in Argentina, living there for a whole semester.
 In 2011, I got selected to be the National Point Focus of the Red Vanguardia Internacional and I went to Paraguay to represent my country